thatshivendrashukla/shivendrashukla/README.md

-If you're reading this readme, you're somewhere most visitors don't end up, this repo holds the source for my personal site, not the site itself.
+If you're looking at this readme, you're you're looking at the GitHub repo that holds the source for my personal site, not the site itself.

 [**shivendrashukla.com**](https://shivendrashukla.com) is probably what you were looking for.